global-container-format/gcf-spec/resources/texture.md

 * 2D textures
 * 3D textures

-The resource format value must not be `FORMAT_UNDEFINED` or a non-color format.

 ## Resource Extended Descriptor

 The extended descriptor structure of texture resources is the following: